-Unless the firearm is unloaded and encased, Wisconsin prohibits the possession of a firearm: 1) State fish hatchery;1 or 2) in a wildlife refuge.2 Under the 2011 Wisconsin law allowing licensees to carry concealed weapons in public, neither of these prohibitions applies to individuals licensed to carry a concealed weapon.3
+Unless the firearm is unloaded and encased, Wisconsin prohibits the possession of a firearm in a 1) state fish hatchery;1 or 2) wildlife refuge.2 Neither of these prohibitions applies to individuals licensed to carry a concealed weapon.3

 Wisconsin generally proscribes the possession of a firearm in any building owned or leased by the state or any political subdivision of the state.4 This prohibition also does not apply to individuals licensed to carry a concealed weapon.5